 Halwa is commonly made using flour (of various types), sugar, nuts, water, and a little amount of fat (oil or ghee).
 Halwa has origins in a variety of cultures, including Turkish Halva, Indian Karachi Halwa, and Spanish Turron.

-This Aate Ka Halwa is made with whole wheat flour.
+This Atta Halwa recipe is made with whole wheat flour.
 This halwa needs a generous amount of ghee, compared to sooji halwa.

 What is Kada Prasad?